athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  Wouldn't our LPs back us if we explained the arbitrage opportunity here?

-**STEVE:**

-Our LPs are smart guys, but they're

-It's only us in the room so let me be frank.
-You know that all our LPs are named Steve as well.
-What do you think they would say if we went an investted in someone named Bob, just in otder to hit some artifical diversty standard, and as a result our returns suffered?
+**STEVE:**  What do you think our LPs would say if we went and invested in someone named Bob, just in order to hit some arbitrary diversity goal, and as a result our returns suffered?

+**Stephen:**  I don't think they'd be pleased.

+**STEVE:**  Damn right.
+We can't afford to dilute our standards .
+Meritocracy.

+**Stephen:**  Are you saying that people not named Steve are less capable?

+We can't afford to dilute out standards

 So diversity implies a dilution of quality?